pkmn/ps/README.md

 **Goal:**
 - 1 set of data files when bundling sim + client + calc (JS version)
 - 1 set of data files when bundling client + calc (JSON version)

+---

+add logic to the imports script that detects diffs in relavant files since last sync